-Origin of Our Logo and Name
+Origin of Our Name and Logo

 In 1851, the first of several meetings to discuss and, ultimately, draft South Carolina's "Ordinance of Secession" was held at the Beaufort home of Edmund Rhett, a prominent lawyer, state representative and state senator.
 Known then and still today as the "Milton Maxcy House," or "Secession House," it is located at 1113 Craven Street.

 (Photo – A Boat Against the Current (Blog))

 The name for Secession Golf Club recognizes the rich history of Beaufort, SC, and the surrounding Lowcountry region.